Province of Buenos Aires Railway: Project

 By the end of 19th Century, railway lines in Buenos Aires Province were managed by two British companies, BA Great Southern and Argentine Great Western.
 Together, both companies effectively had a monopoly, apart from fixing prices.
 In response to this situation, the Government of Buenos Aires considered how to run railway transport in the province which could work as a cost effective alternative to the British-owned ones.

 In 1897, the government sanctioned the "Law of Agriculture and Economy Railway lines", allowing any person (pursuant to certain legal and technical requirements) to build gauge railway lines.
 The Governor of Buenos Aires Province, Marcelino Ugarte, encouraged the construction of a regional railway line to compete against the dominant British companies.
 In his view, the presence of a more cost effective railway transport would force the British companies to decrease their prices to keep their position in the market.

 A provincial decree promulgated in September 1904 ordered the construction of a railway line from Barracas al Sud to Carhué.
 This line was given to Buenos Aires Midland Railway in 1906.
 In March 1905 the other concession was given to French-owned Compañía General de Ferrocarriles en la Provincia de Buenos Aires.
 Both lines were to compete with Ferrocarril Provincial.

-The lines to be built were determined as following:
+The lines to be built were determined as follows: